 Farms For City Children

-Farms For City Children enables more than 3,000 disadvantaged children each year to see a bigger, brighter future by living and working together for an unforgettable week on a farm.
+Since 1976, Farms For City Children has enabled more than 100,000 disadvantaged children to see a bigger, brighter future by building their self-confidence while they work as a team during an unforgettable week on a farm.
 Their horizons are broadened as they become connected to the countryside, the environment, and the source of the food they eat.

 Working alongside the farm staff, the young people are given the opportunity to take on meaningful tasks (caring for animals, tending crops) but also spend time outside connecting with nature (building dens & campfire storytelling).